fundacionjala/enforce-gradle-plugin/_docs/faq.md

     $ gradle upload -Pexcludes=**/Class1.cls -PcredentialId=myId

-This command line is using a wildcard, also it supports folders name and files name.
-This parameter is available to all task less to Retrieve task.
-Others uses:
+This command line is using a wildcard.
+Also, it supports folders name and files name.
+This parameter is available to all task but Retrieve task.
+Other use are listed below:

 To exclude classes and triggers: